alfin1999/Calculator-Program/README.md

 # Calculator-Program

-A simple calculator app built with Java.
+A simple calculator  built with Java.

 ## Description